JonnyGamer/JSONKit/README.md

 ---

 # Store Custom Objects as JSON
-Here's an example of using a complex recursive object, and storing it as json
+Here's an example of using a complex recursive object, and storing it as json.
+Your opportunities are endless, so to speak.
 ```swift
 struct Wow: JSONObject {
     var a = "Hello"